Seismonov/iou-calculator/README.md

 ### How to use:
 1. Run the program through cmd/powershell using "py iou-calculator.py".
 2. Load image through the file dialog.
-3. Make a rectangle that marks the ground truth.
+3. Drag cursor from top-left to bottom-right to make a rectangle that marks the ground truth.
 Press 'c' when done.
-4. Make a rectangle that marks the prediction result.
+4. Drag cursor from top-left to bottom-right to make a rectangle that marks the prediction result.
 Press 'c' when done.
 5. The IOU result should be printed on cmd/powershell.

 Note : make the rectangle from top-left to bottom-right.